 In addition, supply chains have become more complex, impacting the cost of doing business.
 “Across borders, supply chains grow subject to socioeconomic and political disruptions,” says Jeff Karrenbauer president and co-founder INSIGHT, Inc., a supply chain consulting organization.
 “But supply chains don’t have to operate globally to be vulnerable to natural disasters, volatility of consumer demand, loss of a supplier or other disruptions.”
 He also cites research that says big drops in operating income and sales growth are just some impacts of supply chain climate risk.

-Not only are companies that don’t promote sustainable supply chains missing cost savings and revenue on the wholesale level but also hurting their potential retail revenue.
+Not only are companies that don’t promote sustainable supply chains and practices like the Tesla Powerwall missing cost savings and revenue on the wholesale level but also hurting their potential retail revenue.
 According to Forrest Burnson, market research associate, Software Advice, a Gartner company, consumers are more likely to make purchases from companies they know reduce their ecological footprints.
 Specifically, his research shows that consumers are:

 - 32 percent more likely to buy products from companies that reduce their supply chain environmental impact